dib-lab/2020-paper-sourmash-gather/manuscript.md

 [@doi:10.1093/bioinformatics/bty191] with short single-end read mapping mode (`-x sr`).

+The hybrid selection and mapping pipeline using the rank-ordered min-set-cov results was implemented in the `subtract_gather.py` script that is part of the genome-grist package.

 The complete workflow, from metagenome download to taxonomic analysis and iterative mapping, is implemented in the genome-grist package
 @url:https://github.com/dib-lab/genome-grist].  genome-grist uses